Estat Català: History

 Estat Català is a historical pro-independence political party in Catalonia.
 It was established in 1922 by Francesc Macià.
-Originally conceived as a national political organisation advocating Catalan nationalism, its aim was to topple the Primo de dictatorship of Primo de Rivera and secure Catalonia's independence from Spain.
+Originally conceived as a national political organization advocating Catalan nationalism, its aim was to achieve Catalan statehood and oppose the dictatorship of Primo de Rivera.

-Throughout the 1920s, the organisation took part in efforts to oppose General Primo de Rivera' regime and the monarchy.
-Their actions included a failed assassination attempt against the King of Spain Alfonso XIII in an operation of its secret paramilitary unit named Santa Germandat Catalana de la Bandera Negra (Holy Catalan Brotherhood of the Black Flag) that was known as the Complot de Garraf (Conspiracy of Garraf).
-Estat Català also raised a small army named Exèrcit Català (Catalan Army) led by Francesc Macià to take control over the Principality from Prats-de-Mollo-la-Preste, in French Northern Catalonia.
+Throughout the 1920s, the organization took part in efforts to oppose General Primo de Rivera's regime and the monarchy.
+Their actions included a failed assassination attempt against King Alfonso XIII (and reportedly the royal party) in the Garraf Plot.
+This operation was carried out by a secret paramilitary unit named Santa Germandat Catalana (Bandera Negra) that was known as the Complot de Garraf (Conspiracy of Garraf).
+Estat Català also raised a small army named Exèrcit Català (Catalan Army) led by Francesc Macià to take control of Catalonia from Prats-de-Mollo-la-Preste, in French Northern Catalonia.
+The attempt, known as the Plot of Prats de Molló, was discovered and aborted by the French police.